devanshu757/eCart_sonoma_internship/README.md

 # 🛒 eCart – React E-Commerce Frontend UI

 **eCart** is a fully responsive and modern e-commerce frontend project built using **React.js**.
 Developed as part of an internship task, this project is designed to mimic the look and feel of a real-world e-commerce website with features like product listings, detailed product views, and smooth navigation — all crafted using only frontend technologies.
+Backend is there only for Razorpay payment integration.

 ## 📌 Features

 🔹 Clean and responsive UI built with React & CSS